Photo courtesy of Blue Skies Unlimited

 This is an excerpt from Frank's book Mount Shasta - California's Mystic Mountain.

-All information and graphic content © 2000-2011 Mount Shasta Magazine.
+All information and graphic content © 2006 Mount Shasta Magazine.
 Written or verbal permission from the editor is required to reproduce any material contained in this website.
+Website designed and maintained by Marie-Josée Studio, © 2006.
+Please contact the webmaster for technical problems and questions.
+No layout graphics, page graphics, backgrounds or buttons may be used without permission.